tristanvdb/fakeacc/README.md

-FakeACC
+TileK
 =======

-FakeACC is a project to demonstrate tools used by RoseACC.
+TileK is a project to demonstrate tools used by RoseACC.
 RoseACC is a compiler for OpenACC an extension of C/C++.
 OpenACC uses directives (C preprocessor's #pragma) to offload computationaly intensive sections of code into computation accelerators.

 ## Language

-In FakeACC region of C/C++ codes are outlined and loops can be tiled.
+In TileK region of C/C++ codes are outlined and loops can be tiled.
 Simplest example:

 ![equation](http://bit.ly/13TNM1G)